Abyssinian hare: Description

-The Abyssinian hare resembles other hares in its general appearance, long limbs and large ears.
-It grows to a head-and-body length of between 40 and 55 cm.
-The fur is soft and dense.
-The upper parts are a grizzled silvery grey, with some black on the shoulder, back and rump.
+The Abyssinian hare is a small hare with long, wide ears.
+Adults weigh roughly between 1.4 and 2.4 kg.
+Its adult head-and-body length ranges between 40 and 55 cm.
+The fur is soft and dense, and varies in overall colour from sandy brown to grey depending on geographic location, with more grey fur seen in Ethiopia and sandy fur appearing in Eritrea.
+This variation may allow the hare to camouflage better with varying soil colours.
+The hare's upper parts are a grizzled silvery grey, with some black on the shoulder, back and rump.
 The hairs on the back are about 2 cm long and have greyish-white shafts, then a black band topped by a white or pale buff band, and often a black tip.
 The flanks are paler, the individual hairs having white shafts.
 The underparts are white, the fur being less dense than on the back.
 A thin cinnamon band separates the flanks from the underparts.
 The chin is whitish, and some individuals have whitish eyerings.
 The ears are very large, silvery-brown externally and whitish-buff inside.
 There is a black margin round the tips of the ears and a white fringe round the lower parts of the margin.
 The tail is 8.5 cm long, black above and white below.
+The Abyssinian hare's limbs are notably long, with the hind foot of an adult hare measuring from 10 to 11.8 cm.

+Some Abyssinian hares have a separated interparietal bone, a feature common in Cape hares but otherwise uncommon in members of Lepus.